LevyUp/front-end-challenge/README.md

 ## Assumptions/Choices

+### Technology

 For ease of development I assumed I only had to support modern and up to date browsers.

 I went with a framework like Next.js mainly because it's quite easy for me to setup.
 This way I could spend less time on configuration and more time developing.
 For a real world application I would need more context to determine if Next.js is something we would actually want to use.

 An application of this size probably doesn't need typescript.
-I went with typescript because for me the type system helps to avoid common pitfalls in vanilla javascript.
+I went with typescript because for me the type system helps to avoid common pitfalls in vanilla javascript and makes debugging easier.

+I used css modules to scope css to components.
+I found this to be sufficient for this application and did not feel the need to opt into a specific methodology such as Atomic CSS, BEM, SMACSS, etc.

+### Functionality

 I assumed that talent paths would remain linear for the forseeable future.
 If I had reason to think there was a reasonable chance of that changing I would probably approach the assignment differently.